 |Some College Courses||2.4%|

 |Associate’s Degree (or other 2-year degree)||25.2%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||0.0%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||2.1%|

 Online Chemical Engineering Programs

-In 2019-2020, 8 schools offered a chemical engineering tech program of some type.
+In the 2019-2020 academic year, 8 schools offered some type of chemical engineering technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.